Pulmozyme (Dornase Alfa)

 What If You Miss a Dose?

-If you miss a dose, take your next dose at its scheduled time.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, take your next dose at the scheduled time.
+Do not double up on doses.

 Side Effects